Email FacebookTwitterMenu burgerClose thin

 Investing in Royalty Trusts

 The easiest way to invest for royalty income is by purchasing shares of a royalty trust.
+Royalty trusts are a type of income trust.
 These are publicly traded corporations that acquire ownership of rights to leases and deposits of oil, gas and minerals.
 The income generated from royalties is distributed to shareholders as dividends.

 Investing in Royalties Through Auction Sites

 Royalty auctions offer another opportunity to invest in royalty income.
-A number of sites conduct online auctions of royalties for music, minerals and many other types.
+Several sites conduct online auctions of royalties for music, minerals and many other types.

 Songvest, for example, focuses on music royalties.
 Investors can purchase fractional shares of the royalty streams from popular songs.
 EnergyNet lets bidders purchase royalty interests in oil wells, gas wells, logging operations and more.
 Royalty Exchange auctions rights to royalties on a wide range of properties, including music, movies, TV shows, oil, gas and many others.